profebass99/serverless/Steps/stage-5.md

 Scroll to the top, click `ExeuctionInput` and you can see the information entered on the webpage.
 This was send it, via the `JS` running in browser, to the API gateway, to the `api_lambda` then through to the `statemachine`

-Click `PetCuddleOTron` at the top of the page
+Click `Reminder` at the top of the page
 Click on the `Logging` Tab
 Because the roles you created had `CWLogs` permissions the state machine is able to log to CWLogs Review the logs and ensure you are happy with the flow.